Modularising Verification Of Durable Opacity: Foundations

-We start by defining the correctness conditions relevant for our approach.
-These correctness conditions are {\em linearizability} and {\em opacity}.
-Linearizability~\cite{HeWi90} is the standard correctness condition for concurrent data structures; opacity~\cite{GuerraouiK08} is typically employed for software transactional memory algorithms.
-Both formalize some form of atomicity in which a block of code seemingly atomic executes in an all-or-nothing manner.
+We start by explaining some basic assumptions we make about the memory model and by explaining how persistent and volatile memory interact.
+We then define the correctness conditions relevant for our approach.
+These are {\em linearizability}~\cite{HeWi90} and {\em opacity}~\cite{GuerraouiK08}.
+Linearizability (or better to say, its adaption for NVM) is part of our proof method, and the NVM-version of opacity, durable opacity, is the concurrent correctness criterion we intend to prove for STMs.
+Both correctness conditions formalise some form of atomicity in which a block of code executes seemingly atomically in an all-or-nothing manner.
 The difference lays in the level of atomicity: for linearizability blocks of code describe one operation of a concurrent data structure; for opacity we also have blocks of code for specific operations, and in addition group such operations into {\em transactions}.